 Then choose SpamSieve - Change Settings from Mail's Message menu and, when prompted, enter the new mailbox name.
 This will tell SpamSieve where to put the messages when you use the SpamSieve - Train as Spam command.
-Actually, if you want you can enter the name of another mailbox.
-Some people like to enter Deleted Messages, so that messages trained as spam are moved directly to the trash.
+You can also enter the name of a different mailbox; some people like to enter Deleted Messages so that messages trained as spam are moved directly to the trash.